Jajhoey/Pygame/README.md

 # Pygame
-# Requires Latest version of Python
+# Requires Latest version of Python and pygame